Mather House 317

 Prof. Gertsman’s articles have appeared in many peer-reviewed collections and journals such as Gesta, Studies in Iconography, and Art History.
 A recipient of several prestigious fellowships, including awards from the National Endowment for the Humanities, the Mellon Foundation, and the Kress Foundation, she was recently awarded a year-long fellowship from the American Council of Learned Societies to pursue work on her third monograph.
 She currently serves on the board of directors of the International Center for Medieval Art.

-Prof. Gertsman is working on several new projects including the monograph on emptiness in late medieval art, tentatively titled Nothing is the Matter (contracted by Penn State Press); a centennial focus exhibition at the Cleveland Museum of Art co-curated with Stephen Fliegel, and slated to open in October of 2016; and the book co-authored with Barbara Rosenwein, The Middle Ages in 50 Objects (contracted by Cambridge University Press).
+Prof. Gertsman is working on several new books including the monograph on emptiness in later medieval art, tentatively titled Nothing is the Matter (contracted by Penn State Press); an edited volume on medieval abstraction; and a co-edited Festschrift in honor of Richard K. Emmerson (for Brepols).
+In 2018, the book she co-authored with Barbara Rosenwein, The Middle Ages in 50 Objects, https://www.cambridge.org/core/books/middle-ages-in-50-objects/7790E73257A1021E779B0C35B4CF8166 will be published by Cambridge University Press.

 To learn more about Prof. Gertsman’s scholarship, please visit https://case.academia.edu/ElinaGertsman